-At the program's heyday, 90 percent of sixth-graders spent the week testing water samples.
-They studied fungi and dug through topsoil.
-Today, just half of Oregon's 11- and 12-year-olds take part.
-This is accomplished mostly through a patchwork of grants, fundraising, parent fees and charitable donations.
-Caps on property taxes, plus the recent recession, have forced many school districts to scrap the program.
-Some have whittled it down to just a few days.
+At the program's heyday, 90 percent of sixth-graders spent the week testing water samples, studying fungi and digging through topsoil.
+Today, just half of Oregon's 11- and 12-year-olds take part, mostly through a patchwork of grants, fundraising, parent fees and charitable donations.
+Caps on property taxes, plus the recent recession, have forced many school districts to scrap the program or whittle it down to just a few days.

 Now, backers of a statewide ballot measure want to use a slice of lottery proceeds to guarantee a week of Outdoor School for all children.
-If it passes, the measure would make Oregon the only state with dedicated funding for outdoor education, said Sarah Bodor.
-She is policy director for the North American Association for Environmental Education.
+If it passes, the measure would make Oregon the only state with dedicated funding for outdoor education, including students in charter, private and home schools, said Sarah Bodor, policy director for the North American Association for Environmental Education.

-Opponents, however, say its passage would mean deep cuts to a state agency tasked with economic development.
-They say it would siphon away millions in lottery money critical to expanding Oregon business.
-And at least one outspoken state lawmaker worries Measure 99 would impose liberal Portland's values on children in rural Oregon.
-That's where farming, mining, logging and fishing are a way of life.
+Opponents, however, say its passage would mean deep cuts to a state agency tasked with economic development by siphoning away millions in lottery money critical to expanding Oregon business.
+And at least one outspoken state lawmaker worries Measure 99 would impose liberal Portland's values on children in rural Oregon where farming, mining, logging and fishing are a way of life.

 The push to fund Outdoor School dovetails with a national trend toward outdoor learning, Bodor said.
-More than two dozen states have developed environmental literacy plans.
-Educators have realized the importance of outdoor time for developing critical thinking and leadership skills, she said.
+More than two dozen states have developed environmental literacy plans as educators realize the importance of outdoor time for developing critical thinking and leadership skills, she said.

 "But these are really unfunded mandates and ... the outdoor component is the piece that very often gets left behind," Bodor said.

 Measure 99 would cover that unfunded cost by taking up to $22 million - or 4 percent a quarter - from the state lottery's economic development fund to send 50,000 fifth- or sixth-graders to Outdoor School each year.
-The Oregon State University Extension Service would dole out the money to school districts.
-How it will work will be determined if the measure passes.
+The Oregon State University Extension Service would dole out the money to school districts using a process that will be determined if the measure passes.

-Applying for the lottery funds would be voluntary.
-Schools, educational districts and nonprofits that already run Outdoor Schools around the state could continue to do so.
+Applying for the lottery funds would be voluntary, and schools, educational districts and nonprofits that already run Outdoor Schools around the state could continue to do so.

-To get the state funding, programs would have to meet certain criteria.
-These include a curriculum that includes the study of plants, animals, soil and water; discussion of the role of natural resources in the state economy; and lessons on the relationship between economic growth, natural resources and conservation.
+To get the state funding, programs would have to meet certain criteria, including a curriculum that includes the study of plants, animals, soil and water; discussion of the role of natural resources in the state economy; and lessons on the relationship between economic growth, natural resources and conservation.

-As of two weeks before the election, Measure 99 had no organized opposition.
-Polls indicated it would pass.
-But not everyone is buying it.
+With two weeks to go before the election, Measure 99 has no organized opposition, and polls indicate it will pass - but not everyone is buying it.

-State Sen. Betsy Johnson is a Democrat who represents a rural district northwest of Portland.
-She says lottery proceeds are for economic development, not camp.
+State Sen. Betsy Johnson, a Democrat who represents a rural district northwest of Portland, says lottery proceeds are for economic development, not camp.
 She worries Oregonians who remember their own Outdoor School experience will vote for the measure out of nostalgia without understanding it could hurt other programs.